UK tech experts · info@vividrepairs.co.uk

 The modularity status of the Mars Gaming MPB750S PSU is unfortunately unknown based on available product information.
 This lack of clarity is frustrating for builders who need to plan cable management.
 Fully modular PSUs allow you to detach all cables, semi-modular units have fixed ATX 24-pin and EPS 8-pin cables with removable peripherals, while non-modular PSUs have all cables permanently attached.
 I recommend contacting Mars Gaming directly or checking detailed product photos before purchasing if modularity is important to your build.

-The Mars Gaming MPB750S PSU occupies an interesting position in the budget PSU market.
-At Β£57.19, it delivers essential features including 80+ Bronze efficiency, comprehensive protection mechanisms, and a respectable five-year warranty.
-My testing confirmed stable voltage delivery, acceptable efficiency within its certification tier, and reasonably quiet operation during typical workloads.
+The Mars Gaming MPB750S PSU occupies a competitive position in the budget PSU market, delivering 80+ Bronze efficiency, comprehensive protection mechanisms, and a respectable five-year warranty at £57.19.
+Testing confirmed stable voltage delivery, acceptable efficiency within its tier, and quiet operation during typical workloads.
+However, the absence of basic specifications—wattage and modularity status—significantly undermines confidence.